Remove apps promoting "$1000 Bank of America Gift Card" and similar scams

 What is $1000 Bank of America Gift Card scam?

-Apps that promote such pages (PUAs) often are designed to serve advertisements and/or collect various information as well. it is common that they are designed to display coupons, banners, surveys, pop-ups, and/or other types of ads.
-They often are designed to open various untrustworthy pages or cause downloads, installations of potentially malicious apps.
-Also, PUAs can be designed to gather details like user's IP addresses, geolocations, addresses of visited pages, entered search queries, etc. In some cases they are capable of accessing sensitive information.
-There is always a possibility that their developers could misuse collected data to generate revenue by selling it to third parties (potentially cyber criminals) or in some other ways.
+PUAs can also gather details such as users' IP addresses, geolocations, addresses of visited pages, entered search queries, etc. In some cases, they are capable of accessing sensitive information.
+There is a possibility that the developers will misuse collected data to generate revenue by selling it to third parties (potentially, cyber criminals) or in other ways.

 |Name||00 Bank of America Gift Card pop-up|

 |Fake Claim||Visitors can win a prize by providing certain information.|

 |Detection Names (winprize.wzcz[.]xyz)||Google Safebrowsing (Phishing), Full List Of Detections (VirusTotal).|